-On March 3, 2025, the Nigerian Catholic Bishops Conference released a letter expressing "deep concern" that some of the 12 northern states that impose sharia law had ordered the closure of Catholic and other Christian schools for five weeks in forced observance of Ramadan, citing the constitution's guarantee of a secular state.
+On March 3, 2025, the Nigerian Catholic Bishops Conference released a letter expressing "deep concern" that some of the 12 northern states that impose sharia law had ordered the closure of Catholic and other Christian schools for five weeks in forced observance of Ramadan, and citing the constitution's guarantee of a secular state.

 Others have spoken out demanding government action in response to specific violence.
 A prominent voice is Bishop Matthew Kukah of Sokoto, who criticized the government for "not being more decisive in getting results" in the Plateau torture camp case reported last month.
-Bishop Kukah, himself, was threatened with death by a Nigerian Muslim influencer in a viral YouTube video after the bishop denounced the 2022 murder of Christian student Deborah Samuels for allegedly blasphemy by her classmates.
+Bishop Kukah, himself, was threatened with death by a Nigerian Muslim influencer in a viral YouTube video after the bishop denounced the 2022 murder of Christian student Deborah Samuels for alleged blasphemy.
 The Sultan of Sokoto, a Muslim leader descended from the 19th century Fulani caliphate founder Usman dan Fodio, also condemned Deborah's murder and in reprisal a mob set fires around his home.
-There was no justice in any of these cases either.
+There was no justice in these cases either.

-While some concerned leaders urge the federal government to take action to stop the suffering, others conclude that its passivity, including failing even to collect data on the attacks or numbers of IDPs in the Middle Belt, shows that the federal government leadership is complicit.
+While some concerned leaders urge the federal government to take action to stop the suffering, others conclude that its passivity, including failing even to collect data on the attacks, shows that the federal government leadership is complicit.